individkid/sidegeo/README.md

   * --metric funtion name, facet specifications for term values
   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock
+  * --media binds Haskell expression to evaluate when stock changes
   * --color takes plane subscript and decoration
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
   * --action attaches Haskell function to boundary to be activated by click
+  * --canvas captures drawings on facets of a boundary
   * --matrix takes transformation of display, ignored if not -F file
   * --project takes slope and cutoff, ignored if not -F file
   * --configure pore, membrane, interpolate, texture, rate
   * --inject specifies command line option to inject
   * --menu changes to menu item to inject to console
   * --bind binds Haskell function to function key in console
-  * --media binds Haskell function to call when stock changes
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include
   * --start goes to a new polytope with optional name for going back